 General (scope, time limits)

 The border procedure is applied to all asylum seekers who ask for international protection at airports, maritime ports and land borders, as well as CIE.
-There are no available statistics on the number of border procedures being applied at each of these locations.
 As long as the border procedure is pending, the applicant has not formally entered the Spanish territory, i.e. a fiction of non-entry applies.
 This is not the case in applications submitted in Migrant Temporary Stay Centres (Centros de Estancia Temporal para Inmigrantes, CETI) in Ceuta and Melilla, which are considered to be made on the territory and fall under the regular procedure rather than the border procedure, as clarified by the Audiencia Nacional.

 In 2021, a total of 1,589 persons applied at a border post or transit zone and 639 at CIEs.
-This marks a significant decrease compared to previous years, mainly due to the impact of COVID-19 and the difficulties to reach Spanish borders in practice.
-In 2019, the number of applications lodged at a border post reached 7,014 and 2,164 at a CIE, but significantly dropped in 2020 due to the pandemic: throughout the year, 1,704 persons applied for asylum at border posts, while 776 people applied at CIEs.
-Border procedures represented around 6% of the total caseload of the Office for Asylum and Refuge (OAR) in 2019, and around 2.53% in 2021.
+This marked a significant decrease compared to previous years, mainly due to the impact of COVID-19 and the difficulties to reach Spanish borders in practice.
+In 2022, a total of 2,714 persons applied at a border post and 932 at a CIE.
+Border procedures represented around 2.53% of the total caseload of the Office for Asylum and Refuge (OAR) in 2021, and around 3.06% in 2022.
 This low number is indicative of the obstacles faced by asylum seekers in accessing the procedure at the border and the issues of push-backs (see Access to the territory and push backs).

-In 2019, for the first time, the Government had applied the border procedure to asylum seekers who had.
+In 2019, for the first time, the Government had applied the border procedure to asylum seekers who had jumped the fence.
 However, this had been applied only to two collective jumps that occurred in Ceuta in 2019, while in Melilla the determination of the applicable procedure to such cases was arbitrary, i.e. the border and regular asylum procedure were applied arbitrary to the different persons.
 This practice has not been reported during 2020.
 This also likely to be due to the fact there were only a few attempts to jump over the fences due to the COVID-19 pandemic.
 As previously indicated, the Asylum Law foresees the application of the border procedure to asylum claims lodged at airports, maritime ports, land borders and expulsion centres (CIE), but it had never been applied before in such a situation.
+Discretionality in the application of such practice was observed also in 2022.
+For example, the border procedure was applied for people jumping the fence in Melilla at the beginning of March, but that was not the case for a similar occurrence in June of the same year.

 Grounds for applying the border procedure

-The aim of the border procedure is to assess whether an application for international protection is admissible or inadmissible and whether the applicant should be granted access to the territory for the purpose of the asylum procedure.
+The aim of the border procedure is to assess whether an application for international protection is admissible or inadmissible and whether the applicant should be granted entry to access the asylum procedure.
 As provided in Article 20(1) of the Asylum Act, applications can be considered inadmissible on the following grounds:

 - When another country is responsible under the Dublin III Regulation or pursuant to international conventions to which Spain is party;